-Our Career & College Center (CCC) team at 15 Minneapolis and Saint Paul high schools is providing remote support for students in exploring career and college options and aligning this work with our district, school and community partners.
-We’re offering virtual advising on college searches, FAFSA and financial aid, planning virtual career panels, staying in touch with local employers, and following best practices to ensure that this work remains student-centered.
-Learn how our team has been supporting students at Central, Roosevelt, South and Wellstone high schools.
+As schools open for in-person learning, our Career & College Center (CCC) staff at 15 Minneapolis and Saint Paul public high schools are collaborating with their school teams to provide limited in-person postsecondary planning support while also connecting with students virtually for advising and career and college exploration.
+Our team is offering expert guidance on college searches, FAFSA and financial aid, sharing pre-recorded career panels with community volunteers, staying in touch with local employers, and following best practices to ensure that this work remains student-centered.
+Learn how our team has been supporting students at Central, Como Park, Roosevelt, South and Wellstone high schools.
 For more information, contact Kendra Engels.

-Our ninth season of EDTalks is featuring six virtual events focusing on Black and Brown voices in the K-12 education, equity and youth development spaces.
-More information and registration on these and other events is available on our events calendar.
+Our ninth season of EDTalks features six virtual events focusing on Black and Brown voices in the K-12 education, equity and youth development spaces.
+Find details on our final two spring events on our events calendar and enjoy our past EDTalks videos and podcasts.
 For more information, reach out to Heidi Johnson.

 We welcome your financial gifts during this unprecedented time as we work to ensure that students stay on track with their career and college planning and can still access the resources, connections and opportunities they need to make a solid plan for life after high school.
-Your investment in our students lasts a lifetime and also strengthens our families and local community.
-For more information about our programs or making a gift, please contact Jennifer McGee at 612-455-1552.
+Your investment in our students lasts a lifetime and also strengthens our families and local communities.
+For more information on our programs or making a gift, contact Jennifer McGee at 612-455-1552.